AlexJasonStewart/TLC59108/README.md

 # TLC59108 Library for Arduino Core RP2040 (Raspberry Pi Pico)

-This library is a fork of Chrylis's original Arduino library.
-It has been modified to work with the new Mbed based ArudinoCore for RP2040.
+This library is a fork of Chrylis's original Arduino library https://github.com/chrylis/tlc59108 It has been modified to work with the new Mbed based ArudinoCore for RP2040.

 Has been tested using a Raspberry Pi Pico and Arduino IDE 2.0.0-beta.5.